sneshev/xmalloc/README.md

 #### xcalloc(size_t nmemb, t_reg_type type)

-Allocates NMEMB elements of XTYPE.
+-> Allocates NMEMB elements of XTYPE.
 Sets all bytes to 0.
 Stores entry in a registry of all xallocs.
 Initializes registry if it isn't already.

 <p align="center"><i>ℹ️ If allocation fails, registry is destroyed, and program exits with exit code MEMERRORCODE</i></p>

 ### Freeing memory:

 #### xfree(void *address)
-Searches the alloc registry for the entry.
+-> Searches the alloc registry for the entry.
 Frees its address and any subaddress available.
 For example, if you pass char **, frees with free_arr(). arrays must be NULL-ed.

 #### xfree_ptr(void *address)
-Frees the address and deletes it from the registry.
+-> Frees the address and deletes it from the registry.
 Does not free anything else.

 <p align="center"><i>ℹ️ If the address is not found in the registry nothing gets freed (preventing errors)</i></p>

 ### Other

-<h4 align="center">xfree_registry(void)</h4>
+#### xfree_registry(void)

-Frees whole registry and destroys it
+-> Frees whole registry and destroys it

-<h4 align="center">xexit(int status)</h4>
+#### xexit(int status)
-Destroys registry and exits with status
+-> Destroys registry and exits with status